Freedom of the press in Timor-Leste: Background

 One early sign of the changing environment was the government's 2005 treatment of the daily newspaper Suara Timor Lorosae for its coverage of a famine in the country.
 In response, the government evicted the newspaper from its offices, halted government advertising in the newspaper, banned officials from speaking with Suara Timor Lorosae reporters, and ordered government agencies to boycott the publication.

 In 2007, the newspaper's offices were attacked during a period of political tension, according to the Committee to Protect Journalists.
 In 2009 and 2015, high-ranking officials in the government brought criminal defamation charges against investigative journalists who reported on corruption.
-A 2014 media law passed by parliament was widely criticized by journalists in East Timor and press freedom groups when members of the government began using criminal defamation laws to prosecute journalists who reported on corruption.
+A 2014 media law passed by parliament was widely criticized by journalists in Timor-Leste and press freedom groups when members of the government began using criminal defamation laws to prosecute journalists who reported on corruption.

 2013 Media Code Proposal

 In October 2013, a group of approximately 150 East Timorese journalists gathered in Dili, the country's capital.
 The assembled journalists voted on a proposal about journalistic self-regulation within the country.
 Included in this proposal was a 10-point code of ethics that addressed issues of freedom of expression, confidentiality of sources, and accuracy in reporting.
 The code was also put in place to curb the common practice of government officials paying journalists to report on them and their policies in a favorable manner.